Burckhardt family: Original Lineage

 Of the six sons, five became merchants in cloth and silk, while Hieronymus entered the Teutonic Order.

 In the 17th and 18th century, the Burckhardts intermarried with the other leading families of the Basel patriciate (Iselin, Merian, Sarasin, Staehelin, Vischer, Von der Mühll, Wettstein).
 Bernhard was elected to the great chamber of the city council in 1603, where the family remained present until 1878.
 The family reaches the peak of its political influence in the 18th century, but continues to be influential in the 19th century with several Burckhardt mayors and professors at the University of Basel.
 Prior to 1798, seven members of the family were burgomasters of Basel, and also in the 19th century, four Burckhardt family members were burgomasters.

-The family also appears under the name Byrkit, Byrkett and Burket (its pronunciation in the Basel dialect) in the US where one member of the family was on the Supreme Court of Ohio from 1893 to 1904.
+The family also appears under the name Byrkit, Byrkett and Burket (its pronunciation in the Basel dialect) in the US.
+A member of this lineage, Jacob F. Burket, was a member on the Supreme Court of Ohio from 1893 to 1904.